sthbrx/sthbrx.github.io/content/blog/2023-11-28-context-switching-sprs-on-powerpc.md

 the CPU.

-This function starts off with some generic preparation and memory context changes, before getting to the meat of the function with `switch_to(prev, next,prev)`.
+This function starts off with some generic preparation and memory context changes[^pid0], before getting to the meat of the function with `switch_to(prev, next,prev)`.
 This `switch_to()` call is actually a macro, which unwraps to a call to `__switch_to()`.
 It's also at this point that we enter the architecture specific implementation.

-> Aside: Changing the active memory mapping has no immediate effect on the
-> running code due to address space quadrants.
-In the hardware, the top two bits
-> of a 64 bit effective address determine what memory mapping is applied to
-> resolve it to a real address.
+[^pid0]: Changing the active memory mapping has no immediate effect on the running code due to address space quadrants.
+In the hardware, the top two bits of a 64 bit effective address determine what memory mapping is applied to resolve it to a real address.
 If it is a userspace address (top two bits are
-> 0) then the configured mapping is used.
-But if it is a kernel address (top two
-> bits are 1) then the PID 0 mapping is always used.
-So our change to the memory
-> mapping only applies once we return to userspace, or try to access memory
-> through a userspace address (through `get_user()` and `put_user()`).
-The
-> hypervisor has similar quadrant functionality, but different rules.
+0) then the configured mapping is used.
+But if it is a kernel address (top two bits are 1) then the PID 0 mapping is always used.
+So our change to the memory mapping only applies once we return to userspace, or try to access memory through a userspace address (through `get_user()` and `put_user()`).
+The hypervisor has similar quadrant functionality, but different rules.

 ```c
 // arch/powerpc/include/asm/switch_to.h  (switch_to)